8 April, 2019

 We partnered with the Whakarewarewa Village Charitable Trust to use materials science to better understand the natural colours of geothermal rocks and waters at the Whakarewarewa Village and surrounding areas within the Taupō volcanic zone.

 The work will include chemical analysis of trace elements, and the study of the crystalline structures of the materials.
-MacDiarmid Institute Co-Director Professor Justin Hodgkiss, who grew up in Rotorua, said: “The project will incorporate and explore synergies between the two knowledge systems’ of mātauranga Māori and western science.”
+MacDiarmid Institute Co-Director Professor Justin Hodgkiss, who grew up in Rotorua, said: “The project will incorporate and explore synergies between the two knowledge systems’ of mātauranga Māori and other science.”

 The research findings and experience from the joint project will be shared openly and a range of communication and knowledge transfer mechanisms with be utilised.